mendersoftware/mender-docs/01.Getting-started/04.Deploy-to-physical-devices/docs.md

 gunzip mender-beaglebone.sdimg.gz
 ```

 !!!
-The decompressed disk image is 1 GB by default.
-This is because Mender blocks free space so that your root file system is allowed to grow over time.
+Mender blocks free space in the disk image so that your root file system is allowed to grow over time.
 If you are building your own disk image by following [Building a Mender Yocto Project image](../../Artifacts/Building-Mender-Yocto-image), you can configure the desired space usage with the Yocto Project variable [MENDER_STORAGE_TOTAL_SIZE_MB](../../Artifacts/Variables#mender_storage_total_size_mb).

 We need to change some configuration settings in this image so that
 the Mender client successfully connects to your Mender